-4.3.5.3.
-The quiver must remain on the shooting line and within 30-inch area assigned to the archer.
+4.3.4.3.
+The tournament provided arrow quiver must be centered on the shooting line in front of the archer and within 30-inch area assigned to the archer.

-4.3.6.
+4.3.5.
 While both archers may approach the target when scoring, only one archer may remain at the targets when arrows are pulled.
 The other archer must be safely behind the target line waiting their turn to pull arrows.

 When pulling arrows, only one archer may be forward of the Target Line.
-All archers must
+All archers must remain standing.

-- 4.3.7.
-Archers must remain on their feet (standing or squatting) and off their knees when scoring and pulling arrows. - 4.3.8.
+- 4.3.6.
+Archers must remain on their feet (standing or squatting) and off their knees when scoring and pulling arrows. - 4.3.7.
 Arrow points must be covered with one hand and shafts grasped below the vanes with the other hand when walking with arrows.